EventStore/documentation/docs/cloud/ops/README.md

 ![cluster list](./images/disk_expand_list.png)
 :::

-On the detail page specify the new disk size and click on _Expand cluster disk_.
+On the detail page specify the new disk size (disk iops and throughput for AWS GP3 disk type) and click on _Expand cluster disk_.

 ::: card
 ![cluster_expand_detail](./images/disk_expand_detail.png)